-8.1 Re-housing as an alternative

-- 8.1.1 In certain cases re-housing will be identified as an alternative to carrying out major or extensive adaptations to a property.
-This could be to another Council property or to a property owned by a registered provider of social housing. - 8.1.2 Examples of why this decision may be made include: - A vacant property can be identified that is already suitably adapted to meet the essential needs of the customer. - A vacant property can be identified that is considered more suitable to be adapted to meet the essential needs of the customer. - Extensive major adaptations can be avoided by a move to a more suitable property. - The adaptation required at the property may reduce the potential to let it in the future. - The property is under or over occupied as defined by the Council's Tenancy Policy. - The property is above ground floor level and has no lift. - The layout and /or location of the current property make it unsuitable to adapt. - It is not feasible to adapt the current property. - 8.1.3 In these cases a Housing Options Adviser will support the tenant with looking for suitable alterative accommodation. - 8.1.4 Customers who take up the option to be re-housed may receive financial assistance to cover relocation expenses such as removal costs, disconnection and reconnection of appliances and refitting of carpets up the value of £1,500.
+- 8.1 Re-housing as an alternative - 8.1.1 In certain cases re-housing will be identified as an alternative to carrying out major or extensive adaptations to a property.
+This could be to another Council property or to a property owned by a registered provider of social housing. - 8.1.2 Examples of why this decision may be made include: - •A vacant property can be identified that is already suitably adapted to meet the essential needs of the customer. - •A vacant property can be identified that is considered more suitable to be adapted to meet the essential needs of the customer. - Extensive major adaptations can be avoided by a move to a more suitable property. - •The adaptation required at the property may reduce the potential to let it in the future. - •The property is under or over occupied as defined by the Council's Tenancy Policy. - •The property is above ground floor level and has no lift. - The layout and /or location of the current property make it unsuitable to adapt. - •It is not feasible to adapt the current property. - 8.1.3 Where it is agreed that a transfer to more suitable accommodation is the most appropriate option then the tenants will be assisted in completing a housing application.
+This application will be given the highest priority under the Allocations Policy, but will not be granted "Emergency" priority unless agreed by the Head of Housing.
+The case officer responsible for managing the adaptation request will ensure that suitable available properties are offered to the applicant as a 'direct let' under the Allocations Policy. - 8.1.4 Customers who take up the option to be re-housed may receive financial assistance to cover relocation expenses such as removal costs, disconnection and reconnection of appliances and refitting of carpets up the value of £2,500. - 8.1.5 The Council considers "suitable alternative accommodation" means the following unless otherwise agreed with the tenant:

-- 8.1.5 The Council considers "suitable alternative accommodation" means the following unless otherwise agreed with the tenant: - Where a tenant has children attending a local school the accommodation is within the catchment area of that school. - The accommodation meets the decent homes standard and the household will not over-occupy the property. - Where the tenant or a member of the household is a nominated carer of a relative who does not live with the carer that the accommodation is within a reasonable distance to ensure continuity of care.
+- •Where a tenant has children attending a local school the accommodation is within the catchment area of that school. - •The accommodation meets the decent homes standard and the household will not over-occupy the property. - •Where the tenant or a member of the household is a nominated carer of a relative who does not live with the carer that the accommodation is within a reasonable distance to ensure continuity of care.
 This includes ensuring that appropriate public transport is available if this is the current mode of transport used by the carer to visit the relative.